TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 and generate direct responses to them.
 All S-EL0 partitions must use AArch64.
 AArch32 S-EL0 partitions are not supported.

-Memory sharing, indirect messaging, and notifications functionality with S-EL0 partitions is supported.
+Interrupt handling, Memory sharing, indirect messaging, and notifications features in context of S-EL0 partitions are supported.

-Interrupt handling is not supported with S-EL0 partitions and is work in progress.

 References
 ==========